flatironinstitute/ccn-template/docs/notes/02-packaging.md

      - [pytest](https://docs.pytest.org/en/7.3.x/): Testing framework.
 It is a popular testing framework for Python that allows you to write and execute tests easily.
      - [flake8](https://flake8.pycqa.org/en/latest/): Code linter.
 It checks your Python code for style, potential errors, and adherence to coding conventions.
      - [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/): Test coverage plugin for pytest.
 It integrates test coverage measurement into the pytest framework, providing coverage reports and analysis for your tests.
+     - [pydocstyle](http://www.pydocstyle.org/en/latest/index.html): Docstrings linter.
+It checks that the docstrings in your Python code adhere to a specified convention.
+This is critical for maintaining a consistent style across your project's documentation, as well as ensuring that tools which automatically generate documentation from docstrings function correctly, see the [documentation](03-documentation.md) note.

   **Syntax example:**
   ```toml
     [project.optional-dependencies]